Blog · Review Essay · Last reviewed June 25, 2026

 A person, worker, city, school, newsroom, clinic, agency, or movement may experience the system as tools, feeds, dashboards, clouds, accounts, rankings, APIs, and assistants.
 Beneath that surface is a question of position.
 Which networks can they enter?
 Which flows can they influence?
 Which standards classify them?
 Which systems can observe them?
 Which institutions can route around them?

-That is the concrete link to AI-era reality.
+The practical reading habit is simple: when an institution says it has adopted an AI system, map the network around the decision.
+Identify the model provider, compute provider, data sources, API gateway, identity layer, payment or procurement terms, logging policy, human review path, appeal process, incident owner, and exit plan.
 A model-mediated institution is not only a smarter institution.
-It is an institution that may relocate judgment into a network of vendors, datasets, metrics, logs, prompts, policies, and automated actions.
-The humane test is not whether the network is impressive.
-It is whether people can understand, contest, exit, repair, and democratically govern the connections that now govern them.
+It may relocate judgment into a network of vendors, datasets, metrics, prompts, policies, and automated actions.
+The humane test is whether people can understand, contest, exit, repair, and democratically govern the connections that now govern them.

 Sources